Our Intensive Outpatient Program

 How Does IOP Therapy Work?

-Our outpatient drug rehab in Sacramento, California, helps individuals struggling with substance use learn the techniques for staying sober in a less restrictive setting than other programs.
+Our IOP in Sacramento, California, helps individuals struggling with substance use learn the techniques for staying sober in a less restrictive setting than other programs.

 In this program, you will attend therapy sessions weekly at the Diamond House Detox treatment center, where you will meet with your therapist or others also dealing with substance use issues.
 Your therapist will help you identify the triggers that cause you to cope by using drugs or alcohol and learn ways to evade them in the future.
 You will also learn how to cope with stress without turning to substances for relief.